Shareholders wishing to participate at the meeting must:

 Item 16.
 Resolution on an authorisation for the board of directors to increase the share capital

-The board of directors proposes that the general meeting resolves on an authorisation for the board of directors to – during the period until the next annual general meeting and at one or more occasions – resolve upon issuance of new shares and/or warrants.
-Payment may be made in cash, in kind, trough set-off of claims or otherwise be conditional.
-The company’s share capital may by support of the authorisation be increased by an amount of not more than SEK 160,926.48 corresponding to not more than 4,023,162 new shares (i.e. corresponding to approximately 20% of the share capital and number of shares/votes in the company as of today and with a possible dilutive effect of approximately 16.7%).
+The board of directors proposes that the general meeting resolves on an authorisation for the board of directors to – during the period until the next annual general meeting and on one or more occasions – resolve upon issuance of new shares in lieu of remuneration in the form of cash.
+The company’s share capital may by support of the authorisation be increased by an amount of not more than SEK 160 926.48 corresponding to not more than 4 023 162 new shares (i.e. corresponding to approximately 20% of the share capital and number of shares/votes in the company as of today and with a possible dilutive effect of approximately 16.7%).
 Deviation from the shareholders’ preferential rights shall be allowed in situations where a directed issue is deemed more appropriate for the company due to timing, commercial or similar reasons, and in order to enable acquisitions.
 In the event of deviation from the shareholders’ preferential rights, the starting point for the issue price shall be the prevailing market conditions at the time the shares are issued taking into account marketable discount.
+Employees and members of the board of directors shall not be allowed to participate.
 The chairman of the board of directors, the CEO, or anyone authorized by the board of directors, shall have the right to make any minor adjustments required in order to register this resolution.
 A valid resolution requires that the proposal is supported by shareholders representing at least two-thirds (2/3) of the votes cast as well as of the shares represented at the meeting.

 Number of shares and votes in the company

-The total number of shares in the company at the time of issuance of this notice is 20,115,812.
+The total number of shares in the company at the time of issuance of this notice is 20,115,812 with approximately 800 000 warrants outstanding.
 The company does not hold any of its own shares.

 Shareholders’ right to request information